raspberrypilearning/the-all-seeing-pi/worksheet2.md

   camera.start_preview(alpha=128)
   ```

-  This code creates a PiCamera object with the resolution set to 800x480, which is the resolution of the Raspberry Pi touchscreen.
+  This code creates a 'PiCamera' object with the resolution set to 800 × 480, which is the resolution of the Raspberry Pi touchscreen.
 We also tell the camera to flip the preview horizontally (`hflip`): if we don't do this, the preview image will be mirrored, which makes it hard for people to align themselves with the overlays!
-We then start the preview with alpha set to `128` so that it is semi-transparent in case we get an error and need to see what is happening underneath.
+We then start the preview with alpha set to `128` so that it is semi-transparent; this is in case we get an error and need to see what is happening underneath.
 When you are confident that your code works, you can remove the `alpha=128` to make the preview fully opaque.

 ## Take a picture when the button is pressed

-1. Since we will probably take lots of pictures with the All-Seeing Pi, we will put the date and time the picture was taken within the filename to avoid a picture being overwritten each time a new one is taken.
-To do this, we will need the `gmtime` and `strftime` functions from the time library, so add this line with the other `import` statements:
+1. Since we will probably take lots of pictures with the All-Seeing Pi, we will put the date and time at which the picture was taken within the filename to avoid a picture being overwritten each time a new one is taken.
+To do this, we will need the **gmtime** and **strftime** functions from the **time** library, so add this line to the other import statements:

     ```python
     from time import gmtime, strftime
     ```

-1. Underneath your camera set up code, add the following line:
+1. Underneath your camera set-up code, add the following line:

     ```python
     output = strftime("/home/pi/allseeingpi/image-%d-%m %H:%M.png", gmtime())
     ```

     This will create a variable called `output` which contains the location and filename of where the captured photo will be saved.
-The `%d`, `%m` (etc) characters are how we specify the time format - `%d` means the day and `%m` means the month, for example.
-If you would like the date format in your filename to be different, there is a full [strftime reference](https://docs.python.org/2/library/time.html#time.strftime) available.
+The `%d`, `%m` (etc) characters are how we specify the time format: `%d` means the day and `%m` means the month, for example.
+If you would like the date format in your filename to be different, there is a full [strftime reference guide](https://docs.python.org/2/library/time.html#time.strftime) available.
 The current date and time is provided by calling the function `gmtime()`.

 1. Now let's revisit the `take_picture()` function and add some new code so that it actually takes a picture instead of just printing a message.
 Locate the line `def take_picture()`.
 Delete the line `print("Take a picture")` and in its place, add the following lines, making sure they are indented: